dmarron/virdetect/README.md

 ## Run workflow with command line

 After the genomes are indexed with STAR, the virdetect workflow is ready to be run.
-To run virdetect from the command line, download all java files, sh files, and jar files from the virdetect github.
+To run virdetect from the command line, download all jar files from the java folder and sh files from the scripts folder in the virdetect github.
 Then, run the following command line steps.

 ### For human data the workflow is:
 ```javascript